 0 Create S Scenario ? ×

-Create a new scenario based on the Budget 2017 file group
+Create a new scenario based on the Budget 2 2017 file group

-ame to identify this scenario.
-The table su tables that contain the data for this scen iffix will be appended to table variables in order ario. to crea ate
+Specify a short name to identify this scenario.
+The table suffix will be appended to table variables in order to create scenario-specific tables that contain the data for this scenario.

-Scenario Name IncreaseMerit
+Scenario Name IncreaseMerit]

-Table Suffix V1
+Table Suffix V1]

 Display Name Budget 2017 (IncreaseMerit)